yurigurlie207/pregnancy-weeks-cli-gem/README.md

 ```

 ### Installing

+Open your IDE of choice (Learn IDE 3)

+Clone a copy of this repository off the github address: git@github.com:cjbrock/worlds-best-restaurants-cli-gem.git

 A step by step series of examples that tell you how to get a development env running